kojq/Darluca/README.md

 ## Features

-- Not just a DSL
+- Intuitive and terse
+- Designed as both a general-purpose and domain-specific language
-  - Quick development
+  - Explicit
-  - Small footprint
+  - Rapid protyping
   - Easy to read
   - Efficient

-## Build

-There are no build instructions.

 ## Activity

+An issue can be rasied to archive the repository after 40 days of inactivity.

 - [x] Development (mostly commits)
 - [ ] Maintenance (mostly issues and requests)
 - [ ] Archived (no updates such as for security)

-An issue can be rasied to archive the repository after 40 days of inactivity.
+## Build

+There are no build instructions.